Release Date:2024/09/03

 ※What is the CAE software “DEFORM”?

-DEFORM is the comprehensive machining simulation software for all types of metal processes, including forging, machning, and heat treatment.
+DEFORM is the comprehensive machining simulation software for all types of metal processes, including forging, machining, and heat treatment.

 With a wide variety of analysis functions, our customers come from various fields, including the automotive, steel, aerospace, electrical/electronics, and chemical industries.